Important Notice

 Q: Is this really considered investing?

 A: Yes.
-It's not as glamorous as wiring $100K like a VC, but at the end of the day, the wage you invest are real dollars in your bank account, if only there for a short time before going back into the business.
-Even better: you're not taxed again (since you already paid tax on your wages) and you get a 150% multiplier when conversion happens, which is a great deal (most angel investors get 110-130%).
+It's not as glamorous as wiring $100K like a VC, but at the end of the day, the wages you invest are real dollars in your bank account, if only there for a short time before going back into the business.
+Even better: you're not taxed again (since you already paid tax on your wages) and you may receive a multiplier when conversion happens.
+Our illustrative 120% multiplier is comparable to terms many early-stage angel investors receive.

 ๐Ÿš€ Next Steps